TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 ### LoginLimit.py

-The default setting is to allow two user sessions per account.
-To increase or decrease the number of allowed sessions, change the `2` in the first SQL Select query to the number of allowed user sessions.
-Also, a person will also need to change the number `2` in the second SQL Select query to the number of user sessions a person wants to allow at one time.
+The default setting is to allow one user sessions per account.
+To increase or decrease the number of allowed sessions, change the `1` in the first SQL Select query to the number of allowed user sessions.
+Also, a person will also need to change the number `1` in the second SQL Select query to the number of user sessions a person wants to allow at one time.

-The default time between querying the database is 2 minutes, in seconds.
-To change this, change `time.sleep(120)` setting to the desired number of seconds between checking the database.
+The default time between querying the database is 30 seconds.
+To change this, change `time.sleep(30)` setting to the desired number of seconds between checking the database.
 These need to be updated in both the last line of `loginlimit.py` and also in the error section, near the end of `loginlimit.py`.

 ### Automatic Restart of LoginLimit.py on machine reboot.